Samworth27/T1A1/README.md

 ## Q7

-> **IDENTIFY** TWO ethical issues from the areas below and **DISCUSS** the extent to which and IT professional is ethically responsible in terms of the issue.
+> **IDENTIFY** TWO ethical issues from the areas below and **DISCUSS** the extent to which an IT professional is ethically responsible in terms of the issue.
 >
 >List of topics containing ethical issues:
 > - access to a user's personal information(medical, family, finacial, personal attributes such as sexuality, religion or beliefs)